ansible/ansible/docs/docsite/rst/user_guide/become.rst

 You can define different ``become`` options for each managed node or group.
 You can define these variables in inventory or use them as normal variables.

 ansible_become
-    equivalent of the become directive, decides if privilege escalation is used or not.
+    overrides the ``become`` directive, decides if privilege escalation is used or not.

 ansible_become_method
     which privilege escalation method should be used